clojure-finance/clojure-backtesting-website/content/md/pages/index.md

 ## Introduction

 Welcome to the Clojure Backtesting Library!
-This is an open-source library for quantitative finance and trading developed at the Faculty of Business and Economics ("HKU Business School") of the University of Hong Kong (HKU).
+This is an open-source library for quantitative finance and trading developed at the HKU Business School.

 ## Features